Program updates 2025 Restoration Flow Schedule

 aerial view of river with green border of trees

-The public is cautioned that San Joaquin River temperatures are very cold, and higher flow conditions may be challenging for those recreating in and around the river, especially in March and April.
+The public is cautioned that San Joaquin River temperatures are still very cold, and higher flow conditions may be challenging for those recreating in and around the river, especially in April.
 The public is encouraged to check Friant Dam releases before recreating near the San Joaquin River as conditions may change from day to day.

 The Restoration Flow schedule has been set to the following: